-In September 2020, Yang et al reported their autopsy pathology findings from 12 COVID-19 positive men (16).
-Among their cohort, testis tissue was SARS-CoV-2 RT-PCR positive in one of twelve men.
-Overall, ten of twelve men were RT-PCR positive in lung tissue, and none of men had detectable SARS-CoV-2 in testis tissue transmission electron microscopy (TEM), including the subject who was SARS-CoV-2 RT-PCR positive in testis tissue.
-The authors reported that H&E staining showed significant injury to Sertoli cells and seminiferous tubules, reduced number of Leydig cells, and mild inflammatory infiltrates in the interstitium in eight of twelve COVID-19 positive subjects (16).
-Similarly in February 2021, Ma et al published their findings from a pathological analysis of testis tissue from 5 men who died of COVID-19 (18).
-Two of five men were RT-PCR positive in testis tissue for SARS-CoV-2 and four of five men demonstrated profound germ cell loss, which the authors assert may have deleterious effects on fertility potential (18).
+In September 2020, Yang et al reported their autopsy pathology findings from 12 COVID-19 positive men.
+15 Among their cohort, testis tissue was SARS-CoV-2 RT-PCRpositive in one of 12 men.
+Overall, 10 of 12 men were RT-PCR-positive in lung tissue, and none of the men had detectable SARS-CoV-2 in testis tissue TEM, including the subject who was SARS-CoV-2 RT-PCR-positive in testis tissue.
+The authors reported that H&E staining showed significant injury to Sertoli cells and seminiferous tubules, reduced number of Leydig cells, and mild inflammatory infiltrates in the interstitium in eight of 12 COVID-19-positive subjects.
+15 Similarly, in February 2021, Ma et al published their findings from a pathological analysis of testis tissue from five men who died of COVID-19.17 Two of five men were RT-PCRpositive in testis tissue for SARS-CoV-2 and four of five men demonstrated profound germ cell loss, which the authors assert may have deleterious effects on fertility potential.

-Achua et al (Nov.
-2020) detected presence of SARS-CoV-2 viral particles via TEM in the testicular tissue of one of four men who died of COVID-19 as well as in the biopsy of a live patient who had recently seroconverted (17).
-The authors found varying degrees of abnormal spermatogenesis in three of their six COVID-19 subjects and all three of their non-COVID controls, all of which may have been attributed to normal aging (17).
+Achua et al detected presence of SARS-CoV-2 viral particles via TEM in the testicular tissue of one of four men who died of COVID-19, as well as in the biopsy of a live patient who had recently seroconverted.
+The authors found varying degrees of abnormal spermatogenesis in three of their six COVID-19 subjects and all three of their non-COVID controls, all of which may have been attributed to normal aging.
 They also stained all six of their subjects' testis tissue for ACE-2 in an effort to bridge the connection between ACE-2 expression and tissue infection.
-They found density of ACE-2 expression to be inversely related to level of spermatogenesis, asserting that COVID-19 patients with increased testicular ACE-2 expression are at greater risk for adverse fertility outcomes of infection (17).
+They found density of ACE-2 expression to be inversely related to level of spermatogenesis, asserting that COVID-19 patients with increased testicular ACE-2 expression are at greater risk for adverse fertility outcomes of infection.

-Additionally, Li et al studied the semen of men affected by COVID-19 at varying stages of infection (15).
-They found that six of 38 men with COVID-19 had RT-PCR evidence of SARS-CoV-2 in their semen; two of the six men with virus in their semen had recovered from infection while the remaining four were acutely infected.
-Conversely, Pan et al found no RT-PCR evidence of SARS-CoV-2 in the semen of six men who had recovered from COVID-19 infection and had reported symptoms of orchitis during their infection (19).
-Presence of SARS-
+Additionally, Li et al studied the semen of men affected by COVID-19 at varying stages of infection.
+They found that six of 38 men with COVID-19 had RT-PCR evidence of SARS-CoV-2 in their semen; two of the six men with virus in their semen had recovered from infection, while the remaining four were acutely infected.
+Conversely, Pan et al